Range Map

 Key Features for GA Buyers

-• Single-Pilot Certified: Designed from the outset for solo operations, it features a logical cockpit layout and simplified systems (like a simplified electrical bus) that reduce pilot workload.
+• Single-pilot certification: Designed from the outset for solo operations, with a logical cockpit layout and simplified electrical bus that reduce pilot workload compared to the older Citations.

 Trade-offs

-• Trenched Aisle: To keep the exterior profile small while allowing passengers to stand, the cabin has a dropped center aisle.
-This can make entering and exiting seats a bit of a ‘step-down’ maneuver.
+• Trenched aisle: To keep exterior dimensions small while maintaining stand-up cabin height, the floor has a dropped center aisle.
+Entering and exiting seats requires a step down.

 Technical Specifications